PRACHIP09/Image-Processing-and-Sentiment-Analysis-using-ML/README.md

 Task -2 - Sentiment Analysis

-It is an Natural Language Processing project o determining whether the text given as reviews are positive , neutral or negative
+It is an Natural Language Processing project to determining whether the text given as reviews are positive , neutral or negative